Video Link: https://vimeo.com/291342022

 In a trial of 16 patients, investigators used a new method, dubbed “bipolar androgen therapy,” to attack tumors that had built resistance.

-Patients were given monthly testosterone shots while simultaneously receiving drugs to block its natural production, creating huge swings in levels of the hormone.
+Patients were given monthly testosterone shots while simultaneously receiving drugs to block their natural production, creating huge swings in levels of the hormone.

 Most of their tumors had spread, or metastasized.